-What strikes from just flicking through this volume is the vastly contrasting diversity of the art from the dark Milleresque world created by Alberto Dose to Darwyn Cooke and J. Bone’s out and out animation influence, from the dark, jagged and scratchy style of Ted McKeever to the jagged and scratchy cartooning of Jim Mahfood.
+What strikes from just flicking through this volume is the vastly contrasting diversity of the art from the dark Milleresque world created by Alberto Dose (sample spread left) to Darwyn Cooke and J. Bone’s out and out animation influence, from the dark, jagged and scratchy style of Ted McKeever to the jagged and scratchy cartooning of Jim Mahfood (sample spread right).

 It’s Cooke and Bone who turn out the finest story, writing it as well, a Christmas special set primarily in the Daily Bugle offices, where a group of orphans have joined the party after missing their train.
 There’s a larger direct part for Spider-Man than in most Tangled Web contributions, and The Fantastic Four and some Inhumans are also featured in a tale the runs from mayhem to seasonal glow.